Superalgos/Superalgos/README.md

 **1.** Scroll the page all the way to the top.
 Find and click the **Fork** button to create your fork/copy of this repository.
 To fork Superalgos you need a GitHub account.
 If you don't have one, go ahead and create it.

 **NOTE:** A Fork is required for your contributions to the project.
-Superalgos will soon be moving into a new phase of development by incentivizing contributions.
-Incentives will be retroactive.
-The earlier in the life of the project you start contributing, the juicier your incentives will be, as the impact of contributions in a Community-driven project is clearly a function of time.
-This is an open invitation for you to become a vested member of the community!
+The reason why Superalgos is free and open-source is that the project has set up a <a href="https://superalgos.org/community-business.shtml" target="_blank">Collective Business</a> in which all users may participate.
+The way to participate is to <a href="https://superalgos.org/community-contribute.shtml" target="_blank">contribute</a> to make Superalgos better.
+The project's <a href="https://superalgos.org/token-overview.shtml" target="_blank">token</a> is distributed among contributors.

 **2.** Once the fork is created, you will land on the page of your fork.
 Copy the URL from your browser's address bar.